-When you reinstall the Windows operating system, the internal storage drive will be reformatted and all data will be lost.

-- 1. Click Start -> (1) (Power) and then select Restart. - 2.
-Hold down 0 (zero) key and then release this key just after the computer is power on. - 3.
-Select Troubleshoot -> TOSHIBA Maintenance Utility -> TOSHIBA Recovery Wizard. - 4.
+- When you reinstall the Windows operating system, the internal storage drive will be reformatted and all data will be lost. - If your model has fingerprint function, before you reinstall the Windows operating system, delete the registered fingerprints.
+Otherwise, same fingerprints cannot be registered after the reinstallation. - 1.
+Click Start -> ($^{|}$) (Power) and then select Restart. - Hold down 0 (zero) key and then release this key just after the computer is power on. - Select Troubleshoot -> TOSHIBA Maintenance Utility -> TOSHIBA Recovery Wizard. - 4.
 Follow the on-screen instructions to finish the recovery.